Alipsa/rideutils/README.md

 # rideutils
 Java FX GUI utilities for use in Renjin applications e.g. Ride

+### Ver 1.3
+Add gui dialog interactions:
+- prompt which prompts for a text input
+- chooseFile which opens a file chooser
+- chooseDir which opens a directory chooser

+### Ver 1.2
+Format before View so that dates looks understandable

 ### Ver 1.1
 Add display so you dont have to write inout$display()